 Rather than using spreadsheets or other forms of manual data entry to track employee giving, companies everywhere use workplace giving tools to track, approve, and view the impact of their giving.
 Essentially, each component of their program is streamlined from one central location.

-For example, workplace giving solutions allow companies to:
+The top workplace giving solutions should allow companies to:

 - Track employee donations